 So naturally we think we’re covered for everything.
 We tend to overlook the most important part of the policy document – THE EXCLUSIONS, the things we’re NOT covered for and usually find out about when it’s too late.

-Sporting activities.
-Do you take part in any activities like jet skiing, scuba diving or kite surfing?
-These are just some examples, if you intend taking part in ANY activities, check that you’re covered for accident.
+SPORTING ACTIVITIES: Do you take part in any activities like jet skiing, scuba diving or kite surfing?
+These are just some examples of what people do while on holiday.
+If you intend taking part in ANY sporting activities, check that you’re covered for accident./font>

-Medical conditions.
-Always declare a pre-existing medical condition, if you don’t you won’t be covered.
+MEDICAL CONDITIONS: It’s extremely important that you declare a pre-existing medical condition, if you don’t you won’t be covered.
 It’s not worth taking a chance that you’ll be ok when you’re on holiday, and some insurers now cover pre-existing medical conditions.
-Treatment costs can be very high, so don’t risk it.
+Treatment costs can be very high, so please don’t risk it.

-Personal injury.
-This is the one that catches most people out.
-When you’re letting your hair down on holiday, it’s easy to get carried away and sample too much of the local wines and spirits.
-Accidental injury caused while under the influence of alcohol, or any other drug, is not covered.
+PERSONAL INJURY: This is the one that catches a lot of people out.
+When you’re letting your hair down on holiday, it’s so easy to get carried away and sample too much of the local wines and spirits.
+But you have to remember that accidental injury caused while under the influence of alcohol, or any other drug, is not covered.

-Passports and valuables.
-You will normally find that these are covered, PROVIDING YOU DON’T LEAVE THEM UNATTENDED.
+PASSPORTS AND VALUABLES: You will normally find that most of these are covered, providing you don’t leave them unattended.
 I can’t stress that enough!
-If you’re lying by the pool, and going to the bar, take your valuables with you.
-If you leave your hotel or appartment and you don’t take your valuables with you, THEN THEY MUST BE LOCKED IN A SAFE!
+If you’re lying by the pool, and going to the bar, take valuables with you.
+If you leave your apartment or hotel and you don’t take your valuables with you, THEY MUST BE LOCKED IN A SAFE!

-Vaccinations.
-If you’re visiting a country that requires you to have vaccinations, you must get them.
-If you suffer any illness or disease and you have not taken the jabs, then you’re not insured, and you will be liable for medical expenses, which can amount to many thousands of pounds.
+VACCINATIONS: If you’re visiting any country that requires you to have vaccinations, you must get them.
+If you suffer any illness or disease and you have not taken the jabs, then you will not be covered, and you will be liable for all medical expenses, which can amount to many thousands of pounds.

-Personal effects.
-Some of your personal effects may not be covered.
-Not all travel insurance policies cover hearing aids, dentures and contact lenses.
+PERSONAL EFFECTS: Some of your personal effects may not be covered.
+Not all travel insurance policies cover things like hearing aids, dentures and contact lenses.
 If you use any of these, make sure they’re covered before you go.